The New llms.txt Standard: Are AI Agents Capable of Reading Your Content Right Now?

 With so many strategies for showing up in search, it's easy to feel overwhelmed.
 That's why our goal at Ripenn is to cut through the noise and keep creators ahead with optimal strategies, like llms.txt, a new standard for influencing how generative search engines like ChatGPT interact with your site.

-In this blog, we explain what llms.txt is, why it’s a good idea to create the file, and how Ripenn can help future-proof your content for this evolving search environment.
+In this blog, we explain what llms.txt is, why it's important, and how Ripenn can help future-proof your content for this evolving search environment.

 1. What is llms.txt?